The SMISA Stadium

-The idea to rename the stadium came from St Mirren director Jim Gillespie who, along with the rest of the club board, wanted to both thank SMISA members for their ongoing financial support and also to help raise SMISA’s profile as the transition to fan ownership in the summer of 2021 enters its final stages.
+The idea to rename the stadium came from St Mirren director Jim Gillespie who, along with the rest of the club board, wanted to both thank SMISA members for their ongoing financial support and also to help raise SMISA’s profile as the transition to fan ownership in the summer of 2021 entered its final stages.

 The name (utilising the acronym for the St Mirren Independent Supporters Association) was chosen by the SMISA committee and agreed upon by the St Mirren board for its simplicity but also because it would give additional prominence to the SMISA name in the media and beyond.

 This has been St Mirren’s base since 2009 when the club moved from their traditional home on Love Street to a purpose-built new arena on Paisley’s Greenhill Road.